 - Size and layout options are limited

-- Poor investment value since resale value can be lower than initial price.
+- Poor investment value since the resale value can be lower than the initial price.

 Modern tract housing developers have moved to reverse this impression.
 Materials and labor are purchased and managed in an assembly line like process, and lot sizes hardly differ from one to the next.